sravankodali/su-computer-vision/README.md

 # su-computer-vision

-An algorithm I developed to analyze gamete interactions using Drosophila at the Syracuse University Bioinformatics Research Group.
+Some cool work I did under a mentor in the Syracuse University Bioinformatics Research Group.